ctnelson1997/piazza-scraper/README.md

 Also specify `cookie.secret` and `csrf.secret` files.
 The values for these files can be found by logging into Piazza via your browser, visiting a specific post in a classroom, and looking at the request to `https://piazza.com/logic/api?method=content.get` in your network log.
 Copy the values from the `cookie` and `csrf-token` headers respectively.
 These expire over time and may need to be updated periodically.

-After setup, run `npm start` to begin scraping.
+After setup, run `node app.js scrape` to begin scraping.
 Contents are saved in seperate JSON files underneath `output`.
+To save these JSON files to a db, run `node app.js store`